bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 There are also so many properties that can be used for a given CSS selector that it can be confusing, this confusion can lead to errors.

-For example, here\'s a short list of just some of the different properties that can accept color values and be intermixed, color, background, color, font, color and border color.
+For example, here&apos;s a short list of just some of the different properties that can accept color values and be intermixed, color, background, color, font, color and border color.